llobato/docs/docs/other/install-gwms-frontend.md

 -   **User Pool Collectors**: A set of `condor_collector` processes.
 Pilots submitted by the factory will join to one of these collectors to form a HTCondor pool.
 -   **User Pool Schedd**: A `condor_schedd`.
 Users may submit HTCondor vanilla universe jobs to this schedd; it will run jobs in the HTCondor pool formed by the **User Pool Collectors**.
 -   **Glidein Frontend**: The frontend will periodically query the **User Pool Schedd** to determine the desired number of running job slots.
-If necessary, it will request the factory to launch additional pilots.
+If necessary, it will request the Factory to launch additional pilots.

 This guide covers installation of all three components on the same host: it is designed for small to medium VOs (see the Hardware Requirements below).
 Given a